JamesNZL/notion-assignment-import/README.md

    2. Paste the Notion `Internal Integration Token` into the input field.

 5. Select the desired target database in the `Database` dropdown.
+	> **Note**
-	> NOTE: Databases that have not been *directly* shared with the integration (ie those which are a child of a shared page) might not immediately appear.
+   > Databases that have not been *directly* shared with the integration (ie those which are a child of a shared page) might not immediately appear.
 Use the `Refresh` button until the desired database appears.

 6. Configure the `Property Names` and `Property Values` if necessary.
 	> If you have duplicated my database template, you do not need to change the applied defaults.